 Diagnose And Treat Periodontal Disease In Plano

 It is estimated that as much as eighty percent of Americans suffer from some form or other of gum disease.
-Here at the Plano Dentist near Frisco and Allen, TX, our skilled team has the tools and technology to provide excellent treatment for our patients.
+Here at The Plano Dentist near Frisco and Allen, TX, our skilled team has the tools and technology to provide excellent treatment for our patients.
 We use OralDNA to help detect the disease early on so that we can help stop the disease in its tracks.

 Gingivitis often results in your gums becoming swollen, red, and bleeding easily.
-If gingivitis becomes worse it can advance into what is called periodontitis.
-Healthy gums along with healthy bone help keep teeth anchored in your mouth, however, if gum disease advances to this stage it can cause your teeth to become loose and eventually fall out.
+If gingivitis becomes worse, it can advance into what is called periodontitis.
+Healthy gums, along with healthy bone, help keep teeth anchored in your mouth.
+If gum disease advances to periodontitis, it can cause your teeth to become loose and eventually fall out.

 Some of the signs that you may have gum disease at any stage are:

-- Swelling and/or gum discomfort
+- Swelling and/or gum discomfort.

-- Persistent bad breath
+- Persistent bad breath.

-- Teeth that appear longer
+- Teeth that appear longer.

-- Bleeding gums
+- Bleeding gums.

-- Gums that have pulled away from your teeth
+- Gums that have pulled away from your teeth.

-- Pus between teeth or gums
+- Pus between teeth or gums.

-- Change in the fit of partial dentures
+- Change in the fit of partial dentures.

-During a dental cleaning (also called a prophylaxis) our team will work to gently remove tartar and built up plaque that causes gum disease.
-If this is done regularly it greatly increases your mouths ability to stave off periodontal disease, and will give your teeth a wonderfully clean feeling.
+During a dental cleaning (also called a prophylaxis), our team will work to gently remove tartar and built-up plaque that causes gum disease.
+If this is done regularly, it greatly increases your mouth’s ability to stave off periodontal disease and will give your teeth a wonderfully clean feeling.

-Stay on Top of Periodontal Disease Near Allen and Frisco TX
+Stay on Top of Periodontal Disease Near Allen and Frisco, TX

-We are committed to providing friendly and compassionate care to all of our patients, so if you have encountered any of these warning signs do not be afraid to let us know.
+We are committed to providing friendly and compassionate care to all of our patients, so if you have encountered any of these warning signs, do not be afraid to let us know.
 Our patients that choose to receive periodontal care will feel healthier and more confident with treatment.
 Periodontal care reduces the risk of more serious diseases and increases the level of your oral health.